jiaming-sec/isc2-cc-study-guide/practice-questions/access-control.md

 - B) To monitor and respond to threats on individual devices
 - C) To encrypt email communication
 - D) To act as a firewall

+### Answer:
+**B) To monitor and respond to threats on individual devices**

+### Explanation:
+EDR solutions provide real-time monitoring, threat detection, and response capabilities for endpoints, such as computers and mobile devices.

+---